evi1haxor/e1ixir/content/posts/pointers.md

 You may also hear the term buffering in relation to the standard IO streams library.
 One of the functions of the Standard IO Library (__stdio.h__) is to handle Input/Output buffering.
 That means when you read/write to/from files, the __stdio__ library intervenes and buffers these operations.
 The buffering mode is usually either Full Buffering, Line Buffering, or No Buffering (all defined via macros in __stdio.h__).
 You can easily tweak the buffering mode of any open file stream by using the __setbuf()__ function call.

 ## Dynamic Allocation of memory
-In C, there are there are four ways in which one can allocate/reallocate and free the memory dynamically.
+In C, there are there are four ways in which one can allocate/reallocate and free the memory dynamically. <br>
 1. malloc() <br>
 2. calloc() <br>
 3. realloc() <br>